Rachel Joynt

 (With Artist Remco de Fouw) 1995.

 Rachel Joynt has shown in solo exhibitions at the Project Arts Centre and the Arts Council of Northern Ireland’s Gallery in Belfast, as well in a variety of group exhibitions including: ESPACE, Oireachtas and Fernhill’s Sculpture in Context.
-Her work is represented in several collections of visual art from Ireland, including Allied Irish Banks, Bank of Ireland, and others.
+Her work is represented in several collections of Irish art, including those of AIB Bank, Bank of Ireland, and others.

 More Information About Visual Arts in Ireland

-• For details of other contemporary painters and sculptors, see: Irish Artists: Paintings and Biographies.
+• For details of other creative practitioners from Ireland, see: Irish Artists: Painters and Sculptors.

-• For more about public art, see: Irish Art Guide.
+• For more about world culture, see: Homepage.